CSCfi/csc-user-guide/docs/apps/virusdetect.md

 The developers of VirusDetect recommend to remove ribosomal RNA (rRNA) sequences from the input sequences before running VirusDetect.
 This can be done by aligning the sRNA reads against Silva rRNA database using Bowtie.
-In Puhti the Silva database is available in path:
+On Puhti, the Silva database is available in path:

 ```text
 /appl/data/bio/biodb/production/silva/Silva_rRNA_database